greenemichael/RubiksCube/README.md

 # Search:
 An initial search node is created, represented by the Node class.
 Each search Node contains a Cube (a search state), a string representing the move which produced the cube, and a pointer to the search Node preceding it.

-BeamSearch is used to find a solution by expanding a Node (one child for each method a Cube can invoke), choosing its K highest scoring children, and repeating the expansion/selection for each of the K children until a node is found with a score of 0 (solved).
+BeamSearch is used to find a solution by expanding a Node (one child for each method a Cube can invoke), choosing its M lowest scoring children, and repeating the expansion/selection for each of the M children until a node is found with a score of 0 (solved).

+The M lowest scoring children are found at each level of the tree by performing Quickselect on an array of the child nodes.
+Doing this to select the Mth smallest element will produce a partitioned array where the first M nodes are the M lowest scoring ones (however they may be out of order within these first M).